 Importantly, journalists, bloggers, influencers and content creators around the globe use them as the basis of news articles and social media marketing content.
 That’s because awareness campaigns are timely events and initiatives which, by their very nature, are topical and newsworthy.

-When you look through the list of awareness days in my free guide, you’ll discover that some awareness campaigns are serious, and some are just for fun!
+When you look through the monthly lists of awareness days I have shared on my blog, you’ll discover that some awareness campaigns are serious, and some are just for fun!
 The key point is that they create talking points and bring people together.

 Whether you find awareness days, weeks or month-long campaigns in here that could somehow align with your business or personal life, these are a great way to forge a connection between you and the wider news agenda.